AndrewMcSwain/pmOS-writings/UX-intro.md

 "You should use this tech, learn it, become more human (revive your deep human roots)(which have been somewhat lost in post-industrial world)"

+## brand associations
+### primary association
 love your family
 be a toolmaker

+### lateral association
 Exercise is important- dont be sedentary complex and amazing tool making an tool use is important for everyone too. --- dont be mentally sedentary.

+# What is the focus of our research

+Most of the foundational work for this operating system is anthropological.
+What is anthropolgy?
+The study of man.
+We are focusing on the study of man , his tools, and his environment.

+for us, thhis research is applied practically to:
+*an exploration into the heart of what makes linux appealing*

+Some of the ways this research will be conducted:

+## Anthropological:
+interviews and oral histories
+historical analysis
+theoretical (psychoanalysis of user groups)

+## Marketing

+The tasks for marketing include:

+-**COLLECTION** scraping, parsing, and profiling content from user-curated content aggregators.
+-**ANALYSIS** find out who our potential users/non-users are.
+What do they like?  what do they talk about, etc.?
+-**DISPLAY** developing novel ways to visualize our (subjective) findings.
+--VR Displays and motion capture of hand gestures to sift through 3 dimensional layers of media, organized spatially according to relations.

+Linux is a powerful tool.
+As are smart phones.
+When you combine the two, you have yourself and incredible tool.
+One of the inital focal points of our anthropological research-- what we are seeking to find out first-- is about this relationship, between tool (linux and computing) and human
+-how it develops
+-how it grows
+-why it wanes
+-interactions between users (communities) -inter-community relationships
+-relations between developers and users and between developers and decision-makers and between users and decision-makers (product owners).

+We are trying to find out what motivates people to become so deeply involved with linux devlopment and use.
+It`s not easy being a hacker/nerd/computer guru!
+What motivates people to get to this level?
+What about the rest of us?
+I'm not a power user, but most people think that I'm a wizard because I know how to rip audio from a youtube playlist.
+This has contained within it an element of gamification.

+The natural outgrowth from this is desigining layers of interaction between the total newbie and the uber-hacker.
+Our job is to design interfaces that appeal to a sense of wonder, discovery, and problem-reward behavior.
+Necessarily, we need not only interesting and interconnected layers of interfaces, but also a mythos, a story, a set of symbols, that defines our common journey as humans.

+Luckily we already have a lot of that already set up.

+So perhaps it is best not to think of development as a progression "up,"but a progression backwards.
+Us finding our roots, remembering the worldview of the human that has been walking the earth and building tools and living in families and tribes (communities) for at least a million years.

+One more important point to consider, in this mythos, that is not necessarily a progression backwards, to finding our roots, is the discovery of electricity by the occident.
+This technology is proportionally very very very new.
+When understanding our journey, we not only must know where we've been, but also where we are and where we are going.
+So the discovery of fire is more or less equal to the discovery of electricity.

+The scale of the impact of this important discovery is totally incaluable from our current perspective.

+And that is exciting.

+So, rather than thinking of progress in terms of moving foward.
+Think of the user path of user experience, his curve, as a deepening, and we must design interfaces, with themes and functionalities, that consider the incredibly vast ocean of discovery that awaits us.

+We have more content related to user-paths.
+This is a key element to the design of an OS that tries to [break the false-dichotomy of expert and layman] that has plagued the computing world since the mid-to-late nineties. <<insert content links here>

 goals:
 1.understand possible relations between users, the tool, their environment, and their needs.